shellhue/dlengine/README.md

 ### Introduction
-dlengine is a trainning engine targeting to separating miscellaneous trainning thing from modeling.
+dlengine is a trainning engine targeting to separating miscellaneous trainning things from modeling.

 With dlengine, you can focuse on building model. dlengine takes care of logging, model saving and restoring, very efficient multigpu training for you.